 Why it’s important to listen to the stories

-The Age recently reported that one in five students from African descent has been threatened by another student.
+The Age reported that one in five students from African descent has been threatened by another student.
 Every one of these students has a story.
 It’s in listening to the stories that we can start to find solutions.

 These stories offer invaluable insights about the lived experiences of young people from these communities, and as such are integral to addressing issues of racism in Australian schools.
 To do this, we need to create space and opportunity for young people to express their stories and to be heard in meaningful ways.